Chitchat on the Nile: Political background

 The film was released during the era of the government of Anwar Al Sadat and was quickly removed from the market because it was seen as a criticism of the Nasser period, when films that did not conform with Nasser's politics and ideology were often suppressed.
-Anwar al-Sadat didn't want to upset the Egyptian people, some of whom still loved and respected Nasser.
+Anwar al-Sadat did not want to upset the Egyptian people, some of whom still loved and respected Nasser.

 The films deals frankly with the issue of drug addiction, as well as the decadence that obtained during the late Nasser era.
 The film was produced in 1971, and was unsuccessful financially, as it was frequently banned in the Middle East and also in the West (mainly Europe).
-It only gained acclaim thirty-five years later.
+It only gained acclaim 35 years later.
 It is still banned in many countries, especially in the Arab world.

 The film is now distributed by Founoon and is subtitled in French and English.